MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-1-use-the-wcf-lob-adapter-development-wizard-to-create-the-echo-adapter.md

 2. Click **Next**.

-### To specify the data flow and metadata features
+## Enter the data flow and metadata features

 1. On the **Data Flows** and **Metadata Features** page, do the following: